mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],sync_enabled
                    [SamplerN],sync_enabled

-   Syncs the BPM and phase (depending on quantize) to that of the other track (if BPM is detected on both).
-Click & hold for at least one second activates Master sync on that deck.
+   Syncs the :term:`tempo` and :term:`phase` (depending on quantize) to that of the other track (if :term:`BPM` is detected on both).
+Click and hold for at least one second activates sync lock on that deck.

    :range: binary
-   :feedback: SYNC button & Speed slider snaps to the appropriate value.
-If pressed and held, SYNC button stays lit and slider adjustments are linked on all decks that have SYNC enabled.
+   :feedback: If enabled, the :guilabel:`Sync` button stays lit and :term:`tempo` slider snap to the appropriate value.
+Slider adjustments are linked on all decks that have :term:`sync lock` enabled.

    .. versionadded:: 2.0.0